 This Friday’s meditation is an original in the Taoist spirit:

-and you won’t need as much wood.
+Build a small fire and sit close to it, and you won't need as much wood.

 Thoughts: